Tekali7/IlBelPaese/README.md

 The "Home" page informs the user about the restaurant to keep them on the website and to make the future customer take more interest in what the restaurant offers.
 This is achieved by describing the restaurants history, the menu and also the habit of only using fresh ingredients.
 These descriptions are decorated with images to further grow the interest of the customer.

-## Our Menu
+## Menu

-The "Our Menu" page presents a clean overview of what the restaurant offers.
+The "Menu" page presents a clean overview of what the restaurant offers.
 The page consists of four tables with various meals and drinks, imitating a handheld menu from the restaurant.
 The tables have a white underlay with a low opacity to provide more contrast and therefore give the user better readability of the tables contents.

 ## Contact